13 Visualising data with ggplot2

 We may see in figure 13.14 that points transparency nor

-varies according to the number of cylinders i.e. cyl
+varies according to the number of cylinders i.e. cyl variable in the

 data.
 Similar to other aesthetics we may pass static value between 0 to

-for setting the transparency of geometries as desired.
+1 to alpha for setting the transparency of geometries as desired.

 13.3.4 Shape Aesthetic